isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 Programmatic Controlled Access
 ------------------------------

-To access controlled data in a programmatic manner, such as through a Google Cloud Project or when running a VM, you'll need to register a GCP and service account.
+To access controlled data programmatically, such as through Google Cloud or when running a VM, you'll need to register a GCP and service account.

 Follow these steps for programmatic access:
    * `Registering a Google Cloud Project & Service Account <controlled-access/Controlled-data-GCP.html>`_